 This way the addict knows what to expect from treatment, as well as what is expected of them.
 Consequences are a necessary part of the discussion, as it is never easy for an addict to give up their habit.
 Depending on your loved one’s mental state, it may take more than one intervention to get through to them.

 Intervention & Rehab

 It’s important to remember that an intervention is just the beginning of an addict’s healing process.
 It is not likely to lead to recovery unless the person enters rehab treatment right away.
 There they will learn more about addiction, identify their triggers, and gain the tools they need to stay sober long-term.

 We recommend that a person enrolls in rehab on the same day as the intervention if possible.

-There are four types of interventions: simple, crisis, classical, and family system.
+There are four major types of interventions:

 For Immediate Assistance, Call Alcohol and Drug Treatment Care Rehab Today!